STUTTERING & PRONUNCIATION DIFFICULTIES

 WHAT IS STUTTERING?

-Stuttering is a type of speech disorder that affects more than 70 million people around the globe.
-Stuttering affects males more than it affects females.
-It’s interesting to note that 5 -10% of children will stutter at some point in their childhood, but most children will outgrow stuttering within a few months.
+Stuttering is a speech disorder that affects an estimated 70 million people worldwide (The Stuttering Foundation).
+It is more common in males than females.
+Research suggests that 5-10% of children experience stuttering at some point, but most will naturally outgrow it within a few months.
 But if stuttering in kids continues and is affecting your child’s life, make an appointment to visit one of our professional therapists and get stuttering treatment for children.

 HOW WOULD YOU IDENTIFY STUTTERING?